FreshCrispyBacon/ADS-2/README.md

 - Nutri-Label

   Nutri-label is a similar concept, it is a nutrition label that is used to display the nutritional value of a product.
 Nutri-label usually contains information such as the energy value, the amounts of fat, saturated fat, carbohydrates, sugars, protein and salt per 100g or per serving.
 It also includes a reference intake (RI) for an average adult.
 Nutri-label aims to make it easier for consumers to make informed choices about the food they buy and to help them to achieve a balanced diet.

+- Recommender System

+  A recommender system is a type of algorithm that is used to suggest items to users based on their preferences and behavior.
+These systems are commonly used in online platforms such as e-commerce websites, streaming services, and social media.
+They help users discover new products, movies, music, articles and more that they may be interested in.

+  There are several types of recommender systems, the most common are:

+  Content-based filtering: This type of system uses the characteristics of the items a user has previously interacted with to suggest similar items.
+For example, a music streaming service may recommend songs that are similar to ones a user has previously listened to.

+  Collaborative filtering: This type of system uses the behavior of other users to make recommendations.
+For example, if many users who have similar tastes to a user have liked a particular recipe, the system may recommend that recipe to the user.

+  Hybrid systems: This type of systems combine the previous two types of recommendation, using both the content of the items and the behavior of other users to make recommendations.

+  Recommender systems can use various techniques to make recommendations such as matrix factorization, cosine similarity, and neural networks.
+These systems are constantly learning and adapting to the user's behavior, making their recommendations more accurate over time.

 </details>

 [Back to Table of Contents](#table-of-contents)

 # <a id="domain-vision"></a>Vision
+In this project, entitled "Vision", I delved into the field of computer vision and object detection.
+Having taken a course on computer vision the prior year, I was already familiar with the principles of this area of study.
+However, I had always been particularly interested in the application of object detection, and this project provided me with the opportunity to work with it firsthand.

+The context of this research project was to develop a data science solution for checking the status of road signs for IV-Infra.
+The problem being addressed was the need to efficiently and accurately map and check the status of road signs, such as determining if a sign is in the correct location, if it is rotated too much, or if it is expired.
+The research question being addressed was, "How can road signs be recognized and mapped using a series of photos?"

+I was primarily focused on researching and implementing the YOLOv5 object detection model.
+This involved deep diving into the inner workings of the model, as well as experimenting with various configurations to ensure it was optimally suited for our project.
+I also spent a significant amount of time researching and implementing various preprocessing techniques for the dataset before it was fed into the model.
+This allowed me to ensure the best possible results and accuracy of the model.

+Lastly, my colleague Bram and I wrote a python script from scratch to bring all the components of the project together.
+This script utilized the YOLOv5 object detection model and trigonometric calculations to effectively map the road signs detected by the model.
+This script was crucial to achieving the final goal of the project, which was to accurately map and check the status of road signs.
+The process of writing this script required a deep understanding of the YOLOv5 model, trigonometry, and programming skills.
+It was a challenging but rewarding experience to work on this script and bring the project to fruition

 ## <a id="#domain-knowledge-literature-vision"></a>Literature
 ## <a id="#domain-knowledge-terminology-vision"></a>Terminology